 An example of circumvention of labor laws is hiring independent contractors so that the employer won't have to pay or give benefits that are mandated by the labor laws, when, in fact, the "independent contractors" are actually employees under the law.

-The four-fold test is used to determine whether a person is an employee or an independent contractor.
+The four-fold test is a way laid down in several cases ruled by the Supreme Court to determine whether a person is an employee.
 In Alba vs. Espinosa, et. al (G.R.
 No. 227734, 9 August 2017), the Supreme Court asked the following questions to resolve the case before them:

 1. Does the employer have the power to select and hire an employee?